Effex-D/blog/_posts/2022-10-30-sensationalist-security-reporting.md

 Sensationalist reporting in Infosec.

-SOMETHING ABOUT NEWS IN INFOSEC
+Over the past years, reporting in Infosec has started to follow the same general path as reporting in general.
+Factual information is hidden behind problematic communication.
+Professionalism has vanished and been replaced by a sort of frantic nervousness that explodes with every new notifcation.

-Infosec reporting is driven by the same click-based metrics as all other reporting standards.
+The core of the problem is this: Infosec reporting is driven by the same click-based metrics as all other reporting standards.
 Funnel traffic to the site, get clicks, get ad-revenue.
 News sites are operated as businesses, which tend towards poor business practices.
 The general air of concern about information security amplifies the effect, and we get situations like the two I am going to discuss today.

 ### Log4Shell, Spring4Shell and Text4Shell